Interactive Rating Component using vanilla JavaScript

 Do you mean moderncss.dev?
 Do you have any other resources for CSS best practices?
 I think it can be difficult because it seems like there are so many ways to do the same thing in CSS.
 The radio button styling that I did came from a YouTube video.
 It has been a while since I have been through any sort of CSS tutorial or class and it looks like maybe I could use an update.
 I have never seen some of these selectors before, nor have I seen display grid / place content center.
 Do you have any experience with or thoughts about Scrimba's program?
 Thanks again!

-0@grace-snowPosted almost 2 years ago@casserole27 Yes, I strongly encourage you to dive more into this.
+0@grace-snowPosted about 2 years ago@casserole27 Yes, I strongly encourage you to dive more into this.
 What you have currently is inaccessible and not fully responsive.
 It needs to be able to adjust and it needs to work (and have visible indicators) for keyboard users.

 You must never limit the height of components containing content, and should be using max-width not width so they can shrink when needed.